optimizely/style-guides/csharp/language.md

 ```

 - Judiciously use expression body syntax in lambdas and properties.
-- Don’t use on method definitions.
+- Do not use on method definitions.
 - As with methods and other scoped blocks of code, align the closing with the
     first character of the line that includes the opening brace.
 See sample code
     for examples.